naiyerasif/site/blog/2018-08-05-communication-within-a-docker-network.md

 ng generate service Api
 ```

-This will create a new `ApiService` in a file `api.service.ts` in the *src/app* directory.
-Add a method `getGreeting()` to fetch the greeting from the REST endpoint created above.
+This will create a new `ApiService` in a file `api.service.ts` in the `src/app` directory.
+Add a method `getGreeting()` to fetch the greeting from the REST endpoint created earlier.

 ```typescript
 import { Injectable } from '@angular/core';